peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
-If a class has two otherwise eligible setters with the same name, but different parameter type, they are not eligible setters. </li> <li>Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
-Key names in the map are matched to eligible setters according to the rules described in the <code>PODOptions</code> documentation.
-Note that for security reasons, certain types are not supported even if they contain eligible setters. </li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject
+If a class has two or more otherwise eligible setters with the same name, but different parameter type, they are not eligible setters. </li> <li>Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
+Key names in the map are matched to eligible setters according to the rules described in the
+ <code>PODOptions</code> documentation.
+Note that for
+ security reasons, certain types are not supported even if they contain eligible setters. </li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject